mikizdr/external_api/README.md

 With this, the URL for GET request should look like this: e.g. `{base_url}/api/activities?start_date=2018-08-15&allow_freetrial=1`.
 `show` method in `ActivityController` is used to fetch a single activity.

+### Routes

+All routes are grouped together within protected route group with middleware `auth:api` and because of that every request **MUST** contain a valid OAuth API token.
+The list of all existing routes in the application can be seen with command `php artisan route:list`.
+There are two main API resource routes, activities and registrations with implicit route model binding.
+Other routes are for users login and OAuth authentication.

 ### Responses and transformers

 All responses are in JSON format.
 For activities there are two types of resources: `ActivityCollection` and `ActivityResource`.
 The former is used to transform (adjust) the form of JSON reponse when client requires a collection of activities.
 The latter is used to transform response when sending data in JSON format for a single activity.
 It's easy to add more field to every type of response if frontend require more data about resources.

-### Routes

-All routes are grouped together within protected route group with middleware `auth:api` and because of that every request **MUST** contain a valid OAuth API token.
-The list of all existing routes in the application can be seen with command `php artisan route:list`.
-There are two main API resource routes, activities and registrations with implicit route model binding.
-Other routes are for users login and OAuth authentication.

 ### CORS

 Cross-origin resource sharing (CORS) is enabled through `CORS` middleware.
 For quick test of CORS, there is the route `{{base_url}}/{{api_prefix}}/cors`.
-It can be tested from other origin (domain) by calling this URL and the respones should be like:
+It can be tested from other origin (domain) by calling this URL and the respones is:
 ```
 {
     "CORS": "CORS is enabled!"